keeyank/MedChat/README.md

 # MedChat

-MedChat is an application that is targeted to individuals who suffer from a particular disease.
-This application allows users to communicate with others who suffer from a similar disease as yourself.
+MedChat is an application for individuals suffering from a particular disease.
+MedChat allows users to communicate with others who suffer from a similar disease.

 Progress so far:
-- We have created a database for each username and password
+- Created a database for usernames and passwords
-- A login screen has been created
+- Created a login screen

-Features that will be added:
+Features in development:
-- A chatroom that is fully compatible with iOS and Android
+- Chatroom compatible with iOS and Android
-- The ability to delete your account
+- Account deletion
-- A unique title screen with an interesting design and concept behind it
+- Title screen